 5.)
 Nothing – hold something instead.
 Having your guests hold something over your head to create a tunnel is just as good as throwing something or waving it around.
 Umbrellas, for example, make an absolutely adorable way to send off guests.
-Plus, guests can also be taking pictures with them all night long!
+Plus, guests can also take pictures with them all night long!